itsgiff/nixcfg/README.md

 # NixOS & macOS Unified Configuration

-A unified Nix configuration for my Linux (x1, nuc) and macOS (macbook) systems using Flakes, Home Manager, and feature-based modules.
+A unified Nix configuration for my Linux (x1) and macOS (macbook) systems using Flakes, Home Manager, and feature-based modules.

 ## Overview